-The course content is mixed in terms of human and physical Geography with an Independent Investigation supported by our trip to Barcelona in the XX year.
-In the LXX the Physical Geography elements include: The Earth's Life Support Systems of the Carbon and Water Cycle, and Coastal Environments.
-Human Geography incorporates elements of: Global Trade; the concept of Place and its changing nature; and the shifting landscape of Power and Borders.
-In the XX, as well as tackling the Independent Investigation of 3,000 to 4,000 words which makes up 20% of the total A-level, students also study contemporary geographical debates including Climate Change, Disease Dilemmas, Future of Food and Exploring Oceans.
+The course content is mixed in terms of Human and Physical Geography, alongside an Independent Investigation supported by a trip to Scarborough in the LXX.
+In the LXX the Physical Geography topics are: Earth's Life Support Systems and Coastal Environments.
+In Human Geography students focus on: Global Trade, Changing Spaces; Making Places, and Power and Borders.
+In the XX, as well as tackling an independent investigation of 3,000 to 4,000 words, students also study the contemporary geographical debates of Hazardous Earth and the Future of Food.